- ADMISSIONS & AID

 The SIT Experience

-Most SIT programs have 20–25 students led by one academic director plus a number of local staff.
-Semester programs last 15–16 weeks and summer programs are 4–9 weeks.
+Most SIT programs have 20 to 25 students led by one academic director plus a number of local staff.
+Semester programs last 15 to 16 weeks and summer programs are four to nine weeks.
 All programs begin with a thorough orientation that incorporates health and safety information and tools for cross-cultural adaptation.

 Every program is framed around a critical global issue, which provides a lens through which students explore the issue through theory and its local manifestation.

-Student learning happens through multiple formats — lectures, field visits, language study, homestays, and day-to-day interactions with local communities — in classroom and field-based settings.
+Student learning happens through multiple formats—lectures, field visits, language study, homestays, and day-to-day interaction with local communities—in classroom and field-based settings.

-SIT students learn to put into practice appropriate field research methods such as participant observation, cultural analysis, interviews, transects, oral histories, and quantitative data collection.
+SIT students learn appropriate field research methods such as participant observation, cultural analysis, interviews, transects, oral histories, and quantitative data collection.
 They apply tools of investigation and analysis and develop greater curiosity, confidence, and self-awareness.